emptymonkey/revsh/Documentation/BEACHHEAD.md

 *Vector: LPE Vulnerability*<br>
 *Privilege: Non-privileged User*

 Gaining root level access on a server is only necessary for some offensive forensics (e.g. accessing root SSH keys, memory dumps for in-memory password / key / cert exfiltration, etc.) or to leverage certain system resources, such as ports below 1024 or virtual networking / bridging interfaces.
-Gaining local privilege escalation will open access to these resources, and thus allow us to move forward with establishing a reverse VPN.
-In order to move forward to stage 6 the operator should now examine the system for poor configurations, improperly handled credentials, or any known privilege escalations for OS / services that could be used in privilege escalation.
+Gaining local privilege escalation will open access to these resources, allowing the operator to establish reverse VPNs.
+With a normalized system interaction mediated by a terminal, the operator should now move forward by examining the system for poor configurations, improperly handled credentials, or any known privilege escalations for OS / services that could be used for privilege escalation.

 ### Stage 6 - Reverse VPN <a name="toc2f"></a>